pjshumphreys/zxedit/readme.md

 ### BBC Micro

-zxedit.zip contains $.ED.INF and $.ED wchich can be imported into a disc image using beebem.
+zxedit.zip contains $$.ED.INF and $$.ED wchich can be imported into a disc image using beebem.

 The menu option ot use if edit->import files to disk.
 Select $.ED.INF as the file to import.